-What’s the Difference Between FDII and GILTI?
+What’s the Difference Between FDII (Now FDDEI) and GILTI (Now NCTI)?

 As international tax planning for U.S. corporations becomes more complex, tax practitioners need to stay ahead of global tax developments and understand how to adapt their corporate tax planning strategies to reflect the latest tax laws and compliance requirements.

-Translating tax regulations into useable calculations is cumbersome, and relying on someone to manually keep your tax calculations up to date can be dangerous.
 Bloomberg Tax Workpapers automatically updates your calculations with the latest tax laws and includes explanations to give you confidence and clarity on any changes.
-Created by experts, our FDII and GILTI templates simplify these challenging calculations and help you manage your entire workpapers process with a single solution that removes risk, gives you more control, and saves time.
+Created by experts, our calculation templates simplify these challenging calculations and help you manage your entire workpapers process with a single solution that removes risk, gives you more control, and saves time.

 Request a demo to see how Bloomberg Tax Workpapers will work for you.